Tanix98/snake-game/readme.md

 - Snake able to turn backwards if no apples have been eaten
 - Sound effects
 - Background image
+- Game Over alert replaced with text on canvas element

 ### Known bugs:
 - Snake body will often increase by two instead of one when eating the first apple